How EXACTLY Are Music Royalties Distributed? - Explained

 It's hard for me to say for sure why Spotify's streaming royalties might be low...

-In general, the amount of royalties that streaming services pay can depend on a number of things:
+In general, the amount of royalties that streaming services pay can depend on several things:

 These include the specific licensing agreements that the service has with record labels and music publishers.